Monte Carlo Β· for programmers

 • The system has real randomness or uncertainty baked in.

-• Simulating one outcome is easy, even if the whole thing is complex.
+• Simulating one outcome is easy, even if the whole is complex.

 That's the whole idea